 The healing period may take 1-3 weeks for extractions.
 Normal conditions following surgery include some achiness, tenderness, muscle stiffness, facial bruising, and/or swelling.
-If you experience anything abnormal or have any questions, please call our office immediately at Orange Office Phone Number 714-771-7677
+If you experience anything abnormal or have any questions, please call our office immediately at Center for Oral Reconstruction & Education Phone Number 714-771-7677

 Some oozing or bleeding is normal for the first 24 hours after surgery.
 If there is active bleeding, place a folded gauze pad over the area and bite down firmly for about 20 minutes.
 Repeat if necessary.

 Note: If active bleeding continues, please call our office immediately.